emscripten-core/emscripten/site/source/docs/optimizing/Optimizing-Code.rst

 WebAssembly
 ===========

 Emscripten will emit WebAssembly by default.
-You can switch that off with ``-s WASM=0`` (in which case emscripten emit JavaScript), which is necessary if you want the output to run in places where wasm support is not present yet, but the downside is larger and slower code.
+You can switch that off with ``-sWASM=0`` (in which case emscripten emit JavaScript), which is necessary if you want the output to run in places where wasm support is not present yet, but the downside is larger and slower code.

 .. _optimizing-code-size: